 In compliance with applicable City and State noticing requirements, Council Meeting Public Notices were mailed to property owners and tenants within a 1,000-foot radius of the Project site and a public notice was published in the Los Angeles Times newspaper ten business days prior to the City Council hearing.
 In addition, the Project description sign was also posted at the Project site.
 As of the writing of this report, staff received five public comments on the Project - four via email and one phone call.
 Three public comments were general inquiries regarding the Project.
 One of the comments pertained to concerns regarding noise and disturbance resulting from future construction activities.
-Additionally, one of the Project.
+Additionally, one of the comments pertained to concerns regarding the height, on-site parking, and density of the Project.
 Staff responded to all the public comments providing information on the Project as well as the Streamlined Ministerial Review process and State Density Bonus law which allows the Project to develop at the proposed density and height.